na-launch/github-arc/README.md

 oc policy add-role-to-user system:openshift:scc:github-arc -z ${GITHUB_ARC_RUNNER_INSTALLATION_NAME}-gha-rs-no-permission -n ${GITHUB_ARC_RUNNER_NAMESPACE}
 ```

-## To create additional RunnerSets apply the following steps.
+## To create additional RunnerSets apply the following steps

 * Maintain the original ARC system namespace and system installation name.
 You do not need to create additional ARC Systems.
 One ARC system can handle multiple runner sets.
 * You do not need to create the `SecurityContextConstraint` and `ClusterRole` again.